 Both the new boosters from Pfizer and Moderna contain the original vaccines that have been given to millions of people and found to be safe and effective.
 They also have a new component that uses the same mRNA technology to get the body to make antibodies against the spike protein on the surface of the BA.5 variant of COVID-19.
 People who get infected with BA.5 make the same type of antibody all on their own.

 Both companies have done studies in hundreds of people of a bivalent made up of the original vaccines and a vaccine against BA.1, which came along right before BA.5.
 These studies in people showed these bivalent vaccines were safe and produced good immune responses against the BA.1 variant.
 Other studies in mice show the BA.5-targeting bivalent vaccines to be effective and triggering a strong antibody response against BA.5.
+A recent study of the bivalent vaccine against BA.5 in people found the vaccine to be safe and to increase antibody levels against this variant to a greater extent than the original vaccines.

 “At some point, we can no longer conduct large clinical trials of each new tweak of the vaccines.
-These studies take time, and there is a high risk that by the time we get the results, a new variant will emerge, and the data will be somewhat obsolete,” Dr. Wohl says.
+These studies take time, and there is a high risk that by the time we get the results, a new variant will emerge, and the data will become obsolete,” Dr. Wohl says.
 “To keep up against an ever-changing virus like COVID-19, we need to be nimble and quick.
 So, just as we have done for decades with the flu shot, we need to make COVID-19 vaccines that are designed to protect us from the version of the virus in circulation.
 The mRNA vaccines have proven themselves to be safe and effective.”

 Where can I get the new booster shot?